When Agents are Powerful: Black Hole Search with Verification in Time-Varying Graphs: Impossibility results

-\begin{theorem} ($n\geq 82$) It is impossible for \(\delta_{BH} + 1\) agents, scattered at the safe nodes of the graph, to solve the 1-BHS problem even if agents have full visibility, global communication, infinite memory, and the nodes have infinite storage. \end{theorem}
+\begin{theorem} ($n \geq 9, \delta_{BH}\geq 2$) It is impossible for $\delta_{BH}+1$ agents, initially placed at safe nodes of the graph, to solve the \textnormal{1-BHSV} problem, even if the agents have 1-hop visibility, global communication, infinite memory, and the nodes have infinite storage. \end{theorem}